 Living with MS--Housing Issues

-As a person living with MS--housing issues may not have even crossed your mind, especially if you are just diagnosed.
-Wheelchair ramps, shower chairs, and grab bars were the farthest things from your mind.
+As a person living with MS--housing issues may not have even crossed your mind yet, especially if you are just newly diagnosed.
+Wheelchair ramps, shower chairs, and grab bars were the farthest things from your mind and may even cause you stress if you start thinking about them too soon.

-If you've been living with it for awhile, that may be a different story.
-Now they, along with many other things, may be everyday necessities.
+If however, you've been living with your diagnosis for awhile, that may be a different story.
+Now these types of things, along with many other things, may now be everyday necessities.
 As familiar to you as the toaster on your kitchen counter.

 I suppose one of the best pieces of advice we were given early on was, “expect the best, but prepare for the worst”.
 We probably would have done a few, (well maybe several) things differently if we had actually followed the advice earlier.
-But eventually we got around to it.
+But eventually we got around to it out of necessity.

-When thinking about your future “dream home”, think about things like an all one level ranch home instead of the log cabin with a sleeping loft.
+When thinking about your future “dream home”, what kinds of amenities do you think you might need or want?
+Pull out a notebook or blank doc and start making a list.
+Think about things like an all on one level ranch home instead of a log cabin with a sleeping loft.
 Think about extra wide doorways and smooth hardwood or tile floors.
-Think about lowering the height of light switches and raising electric outlets.
+Think about lowering the height of light switches and raising electrical outlets.

 Living with MS--Housing issues you may face